EMDR

 You may find EMDR supportive if you:

-• have experienced trauma, PTSD, or complex trauma
+• Have experienced trauma, PTSD, or complex trauma

-• feel emotionally triggered by past experiences
+• Feel emotionally triggered by past experiences

-• notice repeating relational patterns
+• Notice repeating relational patterns

-• carry memories that still feel unresolved
+• Carry memories that still feel unresolved

-• hold negative beliefs about yourself or your worth
+• Hold negative beliefs about yourself or your worth

-• have tried talk therapy but feel something deeper needs to shift
+• Have tried talk therapy but feel something deeper needs to shift

 How EMDR Works

-During EMDR therapy, we gently focus on a memory or experience while using bilateral stimulation — often through guided eye movements, tapping, or sound.
+During EMDR therapy, we gently focus on a memory or experience while using bilateral stimulation, often through guided eye movements, tapping, or sound.

 This process supports the brain in reprocessing the memory, allowing it to shift from a place of emotional distress into a more integrated understanding.